Linaro/lava/doc/v2/explain_first_job.rst

 to call QEMU.
 The ``qemu`` boot method also needs the ``media`` parameter set to ``tmpfs`` to distinguish this from other boot methods.
-The first job uses a :term:`test shell` and needs to specify the list of :term:`prompts` which LAVA can recognise to start the operation of the test shell.
+The first job uses a :term:`test shell` and needs to specify the list of :term:`prompts` which LAVA can recognize to start the operation of the test shell.

 .. include:: examples/test-jobs/qemu-pipeline-first-job.yaml
    :code: yaml